Types of conflicts

 Course administered conflicts

-Follow the best practices for configuration an exception exam in your platform.
+Follow the best practices for configuring an exception exam in your platform.
 This is not dependent on the CBTF or the scheduler.

 PrairieLearn: The PrairieLearn documentation has a section on setting up remote exams with a few students outside the CBTF.